Adam Duvall Player Props: Red Sox vs. Twins

 Adam Duvall At The Plate

-- Duvall has seven doubles, a triple, four home runs and seven walks while hitting .323.
+- Duvall is batting .313 with seven doubles, a triple, five home runs and seven walks.

-- Duvall has reached base via a hit in 11 games this year (of 16 played), and had multiple hits in five of those games.
+- Duvall has picked up a hit in 12 of 17 games this year, with multiple hits five times.

-- He has hit a long ball in three games this season (18.8%), homering in 5.6% of his trips to the dish.
+- He has hit a home run in four games this year (23.5%), homering in 6.6% of his trips to the plate.

-- Duvall has an RBI in eight of 16 games this season, with multiple RBI in four of them.
+- In nine games this season (52.9%), Duvall has picked up an RBI, and in four of those games (23.5%) he had two or more.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.